DimitrisPr/Medrical/README.md

 ## SSL Configuration

 The Medrical configurator provides a cli interface for SSL configuration `medrical configure ssl`, but it is unstable and has only been tested in Linux.
-Alternatively, the {access key, access certificate, CA certificate} = {ca.pem, service.cert, service.key} files must either be manually added to `medrical/config/ssl/` directory with the excact aforementioned names, or be programmatically added as strings in the code of the producer module `medrical/producer/producer.py`.
+Alternatively, the {access key, access certificate, CA certificate} = {ca.pem, service.cert, service.key} files must either be manually added to `medrical/config/ssl/` directory with the exact aforementioned names, or be programmatically added as strings in the code of `medrical/producer/producer.py`.

 <img src="https://prasakis.com/github/medrical-ssl.png" width="700">